 When “eating healthy” turns into disordered eating

 If your gymnast is unable to fuel her workout because she’s afraid of carbohydrates or sugar, there’s a good chance she’s struggling with a form of an eating disorder, specifically orthorexia.
 Orthorexia is characterized by an obsession with eating “clean” or “pure” and refusal to eat anything that doesn’t meet these criteria.
-This is very closely associated with perfectionism, OCD tendencies, etc. and isn’t always about weight though weight loss can be a byproduct of drastically limited “safe foods” and inadequate nutrition.
+This is very closely associated with perfectionism, OCD tendencies, etc. It isn’t always about weight though weight loss can be a byproduct of drastically limited “safe foods” and inadequate nutrition.
 See here for more information.

 Another example would be the gymnast who refuses to eat pizza, a burger, or a meal devoid of vegetables when it is the only thing available.
-I remember a turning point for me during eating disorder was being able to eat 2 pieces of pizza for dinner at a church retreat when there was nothing else available.
+I remember a turning point for me during an eating disorder was being able to eat 2 pieces of pizza for dinner at a church retreat when there was nothing else available.
 Pizza was still a “bad” and “scary” food for me, but I was able to recognize my body needed nutrition (calories) and I wasn’t going to die from missing veggies in one meal.

 Or, the gymnast who refuses to eat lower fiber, higher sugar carbohydrates during a workout (when digestion is impaired) would also bring concern for disordered eating patterns.

 You gymnast needs to be able to make a decision like I just described.
-I’m not saying they shouldn’t be eating veggies with meals and focusing on the 90%, but part of normal eating is being able to eat whenever, wherever without having to pack your own food all the time or refuse to eat when it’s not your normal foods.
+I’m not saying they shouldn’t be eating veggies with meals and focusing on the 90%.
+But part of normal eating is being able to eat whenever, wherever without having to pack your own food all the time or refuse to eat when it’s not your normal foods.

-The same thing goes or an athlete who refuses to eat before a workout or competition because her “safe” or “clean” foods aren’t available.
+The same thing goes for an athlete who refuses to eat before a workout or competition because her “safe” or “clean” foods aren’t available.
 This crosses the line from “healthy” to “disordered” and is inappropriate and unsafe.
 More on this in another post.